-Seven people were shot inside a New Jersey Chick-fil-A on Saturday night, April 11, 2026, and one victim has died, according to authorities who say the violence appears to have been a targeted attack linked to gangs or drugs rather than a random act.
+Seven people were shot inside a New Jersey Chick-fil-A on the night of April 11, 2026, and one victim has died, according to authorities who say the violence appears to have been a targeted attack linked to gangs or drugs rather than a random act.

-According to ABC7 New York, investigators believe the person who died was the intended target.
+Investigators believe the person who died, Malek Shepherd, 23, of New York City, was the intended target.
 The six others hurt in the attack, including restaurant employees on duty that night, are thought to have been caught in the crossfire as bystanders.

 Multiple witnesses described a chaotic scene at the fast-food restaurant.
 A man told CBS News New York that his girlfriend works at the location and that a group of men entered and walked directly behind the counter before opening fire.